Bomoga/web-status-checker/README.md

 -Checks the HTTP status of each URL
 -Identifies relocated URLs and provides updated locations

-# Project Status:

-This project is complete and will not receive any further updates.

 # Usage:

 -Provide a text file containing the list of URLs.